-As voting has closed you may phone results back to your campaign headquarters from the voting place.
+As voting has closed you can phone results back to your campaign headquarters after the count.

 In the event of serious emergency or disaster, the Electoral Commission may adjourn voting in affected places.
 If this happens then the Electoral Commission might decide not to announce the preliminary result until voting has finished.
 If so, you will be prohibited from sharing any information about the preliminary result and doing so would be an offence.